Registration Dates and Procedures

 *NOTE: We cannot make any changes for a student who failed to correctly add a wait-listed course to their schedule.

-Once a course closes and a wait list begins, the course remains closed until mid-August (even if students drop the course and additional seats appear to be available).
+Once a course closes and a wait list begins, the course remains closed until seats are offered via the published wait list (even if students drop the course and additional seats appear to be available).
 Students should not drop themselves from a wait list in order to register for what appears to be an open seat.
-Adding from wait lists takes place during the add/drop period, August 15th-30th.
+Adding from wait lists takes place during open registration (November 6th - 15th) and during the add/drop period, January 2nd - 17th.
 Wait lists are administered by the Law Registrar's Office which offers available seats to students in the order listed.

 Wait lists become final and will be posted after the registration period closes.
-During the August late add/drop Period students on wait lists will be offered seats via the online posted wait list if and when they become available.
+During the open registration period and the add/drop period, students on wait lists will be offered seats via the online posted wait list if and when they become available.
 Students must check the posted wait list online daily (after 10am) to see if you have been offered an available seat at: http://www.usfca.edu/law/registrar/.
 If you are offered a seat, you will have until the date and time deadline indicated on the wait list (no weekends or holidays) to claim the space in the class [and drop any unwanted classes] by contacting the Registrar's Office (via email or in-person) to accept the seat.
 Students must contact the Registrar's Office by the posted date and time listed on the wait list.
 Wait lists will remain active during the 2 week period in which students may add courses.

 Students who do not register for any classes during the assigned time periods are permitted to late register from the beginning of the add/drop period through the first week of classes.
 No registration will be permitted beyond the end of the first week of classes absent compelling circumstances and attempts to comply.